 As a medium for time travel, we tend to separate 'clean' from 'unclean' waste to take us back in time.
 Where 'clean' waste is a suitable vehicle, 'unclean' – such as for instance sewage systems – tend to be overlooked.
-However, even severely 'unclean' waste can be transformed into 'clean', simply through time. Åkesson points out the of concentration camps or monuments of Stalin now displayed in Stalin World in Lithuania.
+However, even severely 'unclean' waste can be transformed into 'clean', simply through time. Åkesson points out the exhibition of concentration camps or monuments of Stalin now displayed in Stalin World in Lithuania.
 Even dead corpses can become cleansed by their age, and instead form interesting specimens for study.

 But why is it that whole sciences like archaeology can be founded on the study of refuse? Åkesson finishes off her discussion by stating that waste holds both personal and communal memories that testifies to worldviews gone by, and as such can be powerful instruments in taking us back in time.